Can You Bring Food Into Yankee Stadium?

 Bring Food Into Yankee Stadium, Tip #1: The Bullpen Deli.
 The Bullpen Deli has a terrific selection of food stuffs for your sandwich or wrap, and some of the sandwiches have Yankee-themed names like the Steinbrenner Blast or the Yankee Fajita.
 The sandwiches/wraps are very affordable, and if you want you can order a container of pepper steak or something like that.
 Good salads by most accounts too, and good portions all.
 Boar’s Head meats, just like in the Stadium, but for much less.

 The Bullpen is the home of the Twin Donut shop, so you can add donuts to your bag.
-The donuts aren’t anything super special (I’ve read the Crown Diner is better for sweets), but if Dunkin or Krispy is good enough for you, these should be just fine.
+The donuts aren’t anything super special (Online folks say the Crown Diner is better for sweets), but if Dunkin or Krispy is good enough for you, these should be just fine.

 Bring Food Into Yankee Stadium, Tip #2: The Court Deli.
 The aptly named Court Deli (it’s near the Bronx Courthouse) was recommended to me by the inimitable Gary Herman, money-saving sports fan extraordinaire.
-It’s not what you’d call gourmet dining in any sense, but you can get a pretty good-sized pastrami sandwich for far less than what you’d pay inside the ballpark.
+It’s not what you’d call gourmet dining, but you can get a pretty good-sized pastrami sandwich for far less than what you’d pay inside the ballpark.

 The Court Deli is about a block and a half away from the Stadium…just enough so that it gets a little but not too crowded on game days.
 You can get your sandwich here without too long a wait before gametime.